Type of resources

-The 5km Hex GS Collapsible Deposits dataset shows a generalised view of the GeoSure Collapsible Deposits v7 dataset to a hexagonal grid resolution of 64.95km coverage area (side length of 5km).
+The 5km Hex GS Running Sand dataset shows a generalised view of the GeoSure Running Sand v7 dataset to a hexagonal grid resolution of 64.95km coverage area (side length of 5km).
 This dataset indicates areas of potential ground movement in a helpful and user-friendly format.
 The rating is based on a highest level of susceptibility identified within that Hex area: Low (1), Moderate (2), Significant (3).
 Areas of localised significant rating are also indicated.
 The summarising process via spatial statistics at this scale may lead to under or over estimation of the extent of a hazard.
 The supporting GeoSure reports can help inform planning decisions and indicate causes of subsidence.
-The Running Sand methodology is based on the BGS Digital Map (DiGMapGB-50) and expert knowledge of the origin and behaviour of the formations so defined.
+The Running Sand methodology is based on the BGS Digital Map (DiGMapGB-50) and expert knowledge of the behaviour of the formations so defined.
 This dataset provides an assessment of the potential for a geological deposit to show running sand behaviour under the action of flowing water, a characteristic usually of saturated sand and silt grade material.
 Complete Great Britain national coverage is available.

 The dataset contains climate data (Humidity, Rainfall, Rainfall Rate, Dewpoint, Atmospheric Pressure, Temperature, Wind Direction, Wind Gust, Wind Chill, Solar Radiation, Windspeed, Heat Index, UV & UVI) at daily temporal resolution from Maplin Professional Solar Powered Wi-Fi Weather Stations installed at Munje and Galu within the study area.